Mofsy/wc-webmoney/readme.txt

 == Description ==
 = English =
 Allows you to use Webmoney payment gateway with the WooCommerce plugin.
-This is the best payment gateway plugin for Webmoney, because it is the most integrated with Webmoney Merchant capabilities and is available for most versions Woocommerce and Wordpress.
+This is the best payment gateway plugin for Webmoney, because it is the most integrated with Webmoney Merchant capabilities and is available for most versions WooCommerce and Wordpress.

 Error found? [bug report](https://mofsy.ru/contacts/email)